OfriHefetz/NLP-final-project-2024/README.md

 ## Project Structure
-- Items and prompts results - containing all the model answers in different formats
+- Items and prompts results: containing all the model answers in different formats

-- Model responses - includes all raw answers
+- Model responses: Includes all raw answers
-- NLP_Final_Project - main notebook
+- NLP_Final_Project: Main notebook containing all the experiments

-## Methodology
+- Graphs & Analysis: Contains notebook used for data analysis.

-[Describe the approach and techniques used in the project, including model architecture, training process, data used, and evaluation metrics.]
+- Final report: The final report summarizing the findings and conclusions.